United Kingdom in the Eurovision Song Contest 1986

-The United Kingdom participated in the Eurovision Song Contest 1986 with its entry "Runner in the Night" performed by the group Ryder.
-The song was chosen through the A Song for Europe national final which consisted of eight songs in 1986.
-At the Eurovision Song Contest 1986 held in Bergen, Norway, Ryder and the song placed seventh with 72 points.
+The United Kingdom was represented at the Eurovision Song Contest 1986 with the song "Runner in the Night", composed by Brian Wade, with lyrics by Maureen Darbyshire, and performed by the group Ryder.
+The British participating broadcaster, the British Broadcasting Corporation (BBC), selected its entry through a national final.

 Before Eurovision

-A Song for Europe
+A Song for Europe 1986

-The British national final to select their entry, A Song for Europe 1986, was held on 2 April 1986 at the BBC Television Centre, London in Studio 1, and was hosted by Terry Wogan.
+The British Broadcasting Corporation (BBC) held the national final, A Song for Europe 1986, on 2 April 1986 at Studio 1 of the BBC Television Centre in London, hosted by Terry Wogan.
 The BBC Concert Orchestra under the direction of Ronnie Hazlehurst as conductor accompanied all but the winning song, but despite performing live, the orchestra were off-screen, behind the set.
 The rule introduced for 1984 prohibiting groups or 'made for Eurovision' acts from participating was rescinded.
 In total, 335 entries where received, and reduced tot the final eight by a variety of music industry experts.